 One thing you must know about reputation marketing is that to have online reputation management strategy in place is an advantage that helps at the time of reputation repair.
 For instance, you can also make good use of generic and impartial reviews to gain more popularity.
-The engagement you raise and the mentions , likes, shares, clicks you raise this way can’t be omitted from web and may help in reputation repair in future (when a new negative review is submitted by any user).
+The engagement you raise and the mentions, likes, shares, clicks you raise this way can’t be omitted from web and may help in reputation repair in future (when a new negative review is submitted by any user).
 How a local restaurant “The Spice Cave” used a neutral review of past is an apt illustration of it.
 The restaurant seized the opportunity and utilized it to build a loyal customer.
 The customer in her review complained regarding a specific dish, the management on personal level ensured that they have noted the preference and gave an additional 10% discount for dine in order.

-Such practices not only change customer’s perspective but also convert a complainant into a loyal customer.
+Reputation marketing tips for small business not only change customer’s perspective but also convert a complainant into a loyal customer.
 There is an example below.

 Needless to say, every big brand has enough online presence, thanks to their marketing teams.
 They have a well-designed website and updates social media accounts on every platform.
 Every brand has a unique strategy, as per which their reputation marketing is handled.
-These strategies are laid out very carefully as one wrong move can rupture the customer base the brand has been creating for so long.
+These brand’s reputation management strategies are laid out very carefully as one wrong move can rupture the customer base the brand has been creating for so long.

-A well-laid strategy is needed to control the damage and protect the online reputation of coorporates, big brands.
+A well-laid strategy is needed to control the damage and protect the online reputation of corporates, big brands.
 Or else there are chances to lose a big chunk of customer base in the blink of an eye.

-As the big brands have created a name and the status in the market, customer do not expect bad services or product from them.
+As the big brands have created a name and the status in the market, customers do not expect bad services or product from them.
 The customer trusts a big brand name blindly and can be upset on the slightest thing given their stature in the market.
 They can forgive a local seller for poor customer service but may never forget or forgive brands for the same reason.
 Expectations are as huge as one’s business stature and when something goes wrong, they are usually upset beyond compare.

 Big brands also need to understand that there are many competitors in the market, customers can easily shift from your brand to the next brand seeking better service.
 This is why big brands need to be very careful what they offer, how they offer.